Date Issued: Approved by the Minnesota Governor's Council on Geographic Information 03/25/2009

 This standard has been developed to improve the exchange of public data about cities, townships and Census Bureau-defined unorganized territories.
 It is understood that some counties define unorganized territories differently than the Census Bureau.
 Such county-defined unorganized territories are not included within the scope of this standard.
 Use of this standard is mandatory when both of the following two conditions exist:

-Use of this standard is recommended when local governments exchange data, or when any new public databases are being designed that must incorporate a coding scheme for these CTUs.
-Use of this standard by local government, the private sector and the public in general is strongly encouraged, but voluntary.
+Use of this standard is recommended when local governments exchange data, or when any new public databases are being designed that incorporate a coding scheme for Minnesota cities, townships and/or unorganized territories.
+Use of this standard by organizations and individuals outside of state government is strongly encouraged, but voluntary.
 This standard applies to data that are being transferred, and does not attempt to restrict how those data are internally stored or used.

 Purpose of this Standard:

 The purpose of this standard is to provide a single, common coding scheme to identify all cities, townships and Census Bureau-defined unorganized territories in Minnesota.
-It is intended to be used primarily when data are being transferred between a state agency and some external customer.
-Its use will improve the shareability of data resources by avoiding unnecessary duplication and reducing incompatibilities in collecting, processing and disseminating data.
+It is intended to be used primarily when data are being transferred between a state agency and external customers.
+Its use will improve the sharing of data resources by avoiding unnecessary duplication and reducing incompatibilities in collecting, processing and disseminating data.

 GNIS implements these codes as integers (e.g. City of Saint Cloud = 2396483).The U.S. Census Bureau implements the codes as eight character text codes with leading zeros included (e.g. City of Saint Cloud = 02396483).
 Each format may be useful for different purposes.
 Because both formats are so prominently used at the federal level, both of these formats are considered to be in compliance with this Minnesota state standard.
 The text-with-leading-zeros format is recommended for most purposes.